kamermanpr/docker-spars/README.md

 #### Shutting down

-Once done, log out of RStudio Server and type the following to stop the Docker container: `docker stop spars`.
-If you then want to remove the container, type: `docker rm spars`.
-If you also want to remove the Docker image you downloaded, type: `docker rmi kamermanpr/docker-spars:v1.0.4`
+Once done, log out of RStudio Server and enter the following into a terminal to stop the Docker container: `docker stop spars`.
+If you then want to remove the container, enter: `docker rm spars`.
+If you also want to remove the Docker image you downloaded, enter: `docker rmi kamermanpr/docker-spars:v1.0.4`

 ----